auriq/essentia_docs/source/tutorial/etl.rst

 **AQ_PP**::

-  aq_pp -f,+1 sales.csv -d s:date s:currency f:amount -cmb,+1 exchange.csv s:currency f:rate -var f:sum 0.0 -evlc 'sum' 'sum+(amount*rate)' -ovar -
+  aq_pp -f,+1 sales.csv -d s:date s:currency f:amount -cmb,+1 exchange.csv s:currency f:rate -var f:sum 0.0 -eval 'sum' 'sum+(amount*rate)' -ovar -

 The AuriQ preprocessor is similar in spirit to AWK, but it simplifies many issues.
 We'll detail the specifics in the rest of the documentation, but even without knowing all of the syntax, the